The Pain and the Ressurection

 With a wrenching 3-1 defeat to Forest Green on the verdant slopes of Wembley Stadium, a new stanza was added to the melancholy ballad of Tranmere Rovers.

 For a 26th consecutive summer, there will be no champagne in Birkenhead.
-English football’s most painful drought continues unabated, leaving loyal supporters to collect those broken shards of hope scattered across the floor.
+English football’s most painful drought continues, leaving loyal supporters to collect those broken shards of hope scattered across the floor.

-This time, it really hurts.
+This one really hurts.
 There’s an unbearable pain attached to this defeat, a thorough emptiness I’ve rarely encountered.
 Somehow, it all felt so different this time.
 Until it wasn’t.

-The way Rovers stormed into and through the playoffs was a salve for sore eyes.
+The way Rovers stormed into and through the playoffs was inspirational.
 We had the manager.
 We had the squad.
 We had the massive crowds, spine-tingling atmospheres and togetherness beyond comprehension.
 The momentum was palpable, the expectation immense.
-Even for a fanbase so hard-wired to expect failure in violent and unforgiving shades, there was a sense of impending destiny.
+Even for a fanbase so hardwired to expect failure in violent and unforgiving shades, there was a sense of impending destiny.

 There was magic in the air.
 It touched the soul of even the prickliest cynics.
 This time, it was going to be different.
 This time, it was going to be ours.
 This time, we would write a different ending.

 On a personal note, I dug deeper than ever before, finding in the furthest reaches of my being the words and creative spirit to conjure an article that went viral and a video that hit home with so many.
 Everything I’ve ever felt and thought about Tranmere Rovers is contained in those works.
 I emptied the tank.
 I gave it all I could muster.
 And the response from you, my loyal readers, was beyond humbling.